We recommend keeping this old adage in mind: just because you can use a plugin doesn’t mean you should! Here’s why:

 - Some WordPress plugins weigh your site down with unnecessarily heavy code, making page speeds slow and causing frustration for users.

-- Other plugins can open your site to security risks.
+- Other plugins can open your site to security risks, even if they're not being actively used on your website.

 - Many plugins aren’t routinely updated, or are even outright abandoned, by the original developer.